Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Cornerstone of the Vytautas Club, now in the Lithuanian museum-archive of Toronto

-Lithuanian-named locations around Montreal
+Lithuanian-named locations in Montreal

 Montreal Lithuanians have been active in putting Lithuania on the map of Canada and Montreal by lobbying for name changes, mainly ~1960s-1980s when Lithuanians already attained some influence and Lithuania was still occupied, making a need to remind Canadians about Lithuania especially felt.